nroggendorff/train-llama/README.md

-# Train LLaMA
+# Train Deepseek

-A containerized pipeline for training and fine-tuning LLaMA models using DeepSpeed and Hugging Face's TRL library.
+A containerized pipeline for training and fine-tuning Deepseek models using DeepSpeed and Hugging Face's TRL library.

 ## Overview

-This project provides a streamlined workflow for training LLaMA models with the following features:
+This project provides a streamlined workflow for training Deepseek models with the following features:

 - Configurable model architecture and training parameters
 - Support for both pre-training and instruction fine-tuning